Srekel/the-debuginator/README.md

 void debuginator_set_size(TheDebuginator* debuginator, int width, int height);

 ```

 # How to run the Unit Test

 Open the Visual Studio solution.
 Build it.
 Set the *unittest* project as the StartUp project.
 Run.

 Note: The SDL demo project won't build until you fix the dependencies so you might want to unload it.
+Note: The unit tests haven't been updated in a long while so you probably don't want to do this.

 # How to run the SDL demo